mfuu/sortable-dnd/docs/guide/options.md

 | -------- | ----------- |
 | `Number` | `-1`        |

-Distance mouse must be from empty sortable to insert drag element into it
+Distance mouse must be from empty sortable to insert drag element into it.

-## `fallbackOnBody`
+## `appendToBody`

 | **Type**  | **Default** |
 | --------- | ----------- |
 | `Boolean` | `false`     |

-Appends the ghost element into the document's body
+Appends the ghost element into the document's body.

 ## `swapOnDrop`